Silver-studded blue butterflies: Can you help?

 We’ll be doing a similar call out for sightings of other species as the season progresses – like grayling.

-Butterfly Conservation runs the Big Butterfly Count each year and it will be 17th July – 9th August in 2020.
+Butterfly Conservation runs the Big Butterfly Count each year and it take place in July and August in 2021.

 How to record?